erlsci/erldn/README.md

 *An EDN parser for BEAM languages, to read Clojure's Extensible Data Notation*

-erldn is a parser for the [edn specification](https://github.com/edn-format/edn).
+`erldn` is a low level parser: it simply provides an Erlang data structure.

-implemented using leex and yecc, tested with eunit.
+This project implements EDN support using leex and yecc.
+Results are tested with eunit.

-this is a low level parser, it gives you an erlang data structure where you have to decide how will you actually represent things like maps, sets, vectors since each person may have a different need, no imposition here.

 ## Build